 Certificate, master's, and pre-candidacy doctoral students who will be away from the University may request a waiver of continuous registration for up to one year.
-Waivers of registration will be granted only if the student is making satisfactory progress toward the degree and can complete the degree requirements within the required total time limits.
-Interruption of registration cannot be used to justify a total time-to-completion extension.
+Waivers of registration will be granted only if the student is making satisfactory progress toward the degree at the time of the request and can complete the degree requirements within the required total time limits.
+A waiver of continuous registration cannot be used to justify a total time-to-completion extension.